In- Between (2024)

 Crosby Beach

-Countless rubbles, like bricks, mortar, and tiles can be found all over Liverpool's Crosby Beach.
-They are left behind after World War II Blitz.
-Years after years, the tide erodes the bricks, softening their edges.
-Many of them look like pebbles, very round and smooth, from this I can imagine how long these bricks have been on this beach.
-The houses and buildings have been destroyed and the bricks are left after conflicts, they could have been some people's homes in the past.
-This has brought me emotions about them.
+Countless pieces of rubble—bricks, mortar, and tiles—can be found all over Liverpool's Crosby Beach.
+They were left behind after the World War II Blitz.
+Year after year, the tide erodes the bricks, softening their edges.
+Many of them now look like pebbles—very round and smooth.
+From this, I can imagine how long these bricks have been on the beach.
+Imagining the houses and buildings that were destroyed, and the bricks left behind after the conflict, I think they could once have been part of someone’s home.
+It feels as though I can see traces of people’s pasts and memories in these remnants.